 How can you engage with DYC?

-Through this website you will find the many faceted (yet interconnected) faces and practices of the Chinese tradition taught by Liu Ming for your use and engagement in the ways which make sense to you.
+Through this website you will find the many faceted, yet interconnected practices of the Chinese tradition taught by Liu Ming for your use and engagement in the ways which make sense to you.

 Liu Ming has translated/written several books which can be found here.

-Books include a boxed set of the Zhouyi (Yijing or iChing) & Laozi's Daodejing.
-The Daoist hygiene book, 3 Treasures.
-We have also recently published Ming's memoir, Facets.
+Books include the Zhouyi (Yijing or iChing) & Laozi's Daodejing, The Daoist hygiene book, 3 Treasures, and the Butterfly Book, a multi-discipline guide to Dream Practice.
+We have also published Ming's memoir, Facets.

 Recordings of our previously held classes and gatherings are available for download in our webstore here.